Corvus (constellation): Stars

 The raven's breast is marked by Beta Corvi (the proper name is Kraz), a star of magnitude 2.7 located 146 ± 1 light-years from Earth.
 Roughly 206 million years old and 3.7 ± 1 times as massive as the Sun, it has exhausted its core hydrogen and expanded and cooled to a surface temperature of around 5,100 K and is now a yellow bright giant star of spectral type G5II.
 It likely spent most of its existence as a blue-white main sequence star of spectral type B7V.
 Bearing the proper name of Minkar and marking the raven's nostril is Epsilon Corvi, located some 318 ± 5 light-years from Earth.
 It is a red giant of spectral type K2III that is around 54 times the Sun's radius and 930 times its luminosity.
 Around 4 times as massive as the Sun, it spent much of its life as a main-sequence star of spectral type B5V.
 Lying to the south of the quadrilateral between Beta and Epsilon Corvi is the orange-hued 6 Corvi, an ageing giant star of spectral type K1III that is around 70 times as luminous as the Sun.
 It is 331 ± 10 light-years away from Earth.

 Named Alchiba, Alpha Corvi is a white-hued star of spectral type F1V and magnitude 4.0, 48.7 ± 0.1 light-years from Earth.
 It exhibits periodic changes in its spectrum over a three-day period, which suggests it is either a spectroscopic binary or (more likely) a pulsating Gamma Doradus-type variable.
 If the latter is the case, it is estimated to be 1.39 times as massive as the Sun.
 According to Bayer's atlas, it lies above the bird's beak.

 Marking the raven's right wing is Eta Corvi, a yellow-white main-sequence star of type F2V that is 1.52 times as massive and 4.87 times as luminous as the Sun.
-It is 59 light-years distant from our Solar System.
+It is 59 light-years distant from the Solar System.
 Two debris disks have been detected orbiting this star, one warm within 3.5 astronomical units and another out at ~150 astronomical units distant.
 Zeta Corvi marks the raven's neck.
 It is of apparent magnitude 5.21, separated by 7 arcseconds from the star HR 4691.
 Located 420 ± 10 light-years distant, it is a blue-white Be star of spectral type B8V, the presence of hydrogen emission lines in its spectrum indicating it has a circumstellar disc.
 These stars may be an optical double or a true multiple star system, with a separation of at least 50,000 astronomical units and the stars taking 3.5 million years to orbit each other.
 HR 4691 is itself double, composed of an ageing yellow-orange giant whose spectral type has been calculated at K0 or G3, and an F-type main-sequence star.